FernandoDoreto/my-first-repo/README.md

 ## Project Purpose
 * In this project, you'll build a Data Web App to ....

+## External user’s goal
+* The Data Web App stakeholders are interested to ....

+## Data Web App owner's goal
+* The goal of this Data Web App is to ....

 ## Business Requirements
 * 1- We are interested to (know ....)
 * 2 -We are interested to (predict ...)